shakacode/react_on_rails/docs/tutorial-v2.md

 With this setup, you can make changes to your JS or CSS and the browser will hot reload the changes (no page refresh required).

-I'm going to add this line to:
+I'm going to add this line to client/app/bundles/HelloWorld/HelloWorldWidget.jsx:

 ```html
 <h1>Welcome to React On Rails!</h1>